Skip to content

 Remote patient monitoring is a relatively new vertical for most providers, but that doesn’t mean it has to be overwhelming.
 Here are ten common questions that patients and providers have when it comes to RPM and how to offer this service:

-1. What is Remote Patient Monitoring?
+1. What is Remote Patient Monitoring (RPM)?

 Remote patient monitoring is the practice of collecting, transmitting, and analyzing patient physiologic data between home-based equipment and equipment located at medical care facilities.
 This data must be wirelessly transmitted through a secure platform to be considered remote patient monitoring by CMS.
+The data collected via RPM can be used to guide your patient care protocols, monitor the progression of chronic and/or acute conditions, and reduce the costs of providing medical services.

 When paired with other modern care practices, remote patient monitoring can enhance your organization’s ability to serve your clients and improve your patients’ access to care.